peter1010/wheres_home/README.md

 - systemd timers
 - sendmail or sendmail alternative like msmtp-mta

-IP address is recorded in /var/cache/wheres_home/history.txt Email address is read from /etc/wheres_home/email
+IP address is recorded in /var/cache/wheres_home/history.txt.
+The Email address to use is read from /etc/wheres_home/email

 installation
 ------------